Technical Paper

 4.4 The bINT → INT conversion lifecycle

-mint → hold → convert → INT in user wallet
+accrue → hold → settle (epoch) → claim → INT in user wallet

-• Mint.
-Per-receipt, into the frozen ATA.
+• Accrue.
+Per-receipt, in the off-chain accounting layer.
 The amount is set by the trust band, the user's daily ceiling, and the current emission step.

 4.5 Daily ceiling, in tokenomics terms